 - July 12, 26

 - August 9

-- Full day in Glacier Bay National Park, joined by a park ranger
+- Full day in Glacier Bay National Park, featuring an expert naturalist program

 - Learn about Chilkat Tlingit Native culture